The moment I walked through the door, I knew I was in deep trouble.

 Over time, grievances pile up until the weight of forbearance overcomes the strength of tolerance.
 This is when forgiveness and forgetting fly out the window and the beets come out.

 So to get back at her for getting back at me, I know just what to do.

 She loves pork chops.
 It is her favorite thing to eat.

-So the next day, I went to Nick’s meat market and selected their best cuts.
-I sprinkled the chops with YaYa spice and let them simmer slowly over the grill.
-After the meat turned to a golden brown, I sliced it into long thin strips.
-These I added to a sauce pan already sizzling over a low heat with carrots, asparagus and broccoli.
-As the vegetables softened and soaked up the taste of pork, I carefully sliced crisp red, green and yellow peppers into half moon shapes and layered them in the pan.
+So the next day, I go to Nick’s meat market and select their best cuts.
+I sprinkle the chops with YaYa spice and simmer them slowly over the grill.
+After the meat turns a golden brown, I slice it into long thin strips.
+This I add to a sauce pan already sizzling over a low heat with carrots, asparagus and broccoli.
+As the vegetables soften and soak up the taste of pork, I carefully slice crisp red, green and yellow peppers into half moon shapes and layered them in the pan.

 There is nothing in the world she hates more than peppers.

 She despises them.

 About as much as I hate beets.